knightofdemons/Destiny-2-TeamInventory/setup-local.md

   - Applied to both exotic weapons and exotic armor sections in `generatePlayerHTML`
   - **Key Fix**: Even numbers = obtained (available), odd numbers = not obtained (unavailable)
 - **Deployment**: Sunday, August 3, 2025 1:11:38 PM (XAMPP), 1:11:41 PM (Release)

+### ✅ RESOLVED: Exotic Item Acquisition Status Fix - Handle Items Without Collectible Data
+- **Issue**: Items with `collectibleID = 0` (no collectible data) were not being displayed in the collection view
+- **Root Cause**: The logic only processed items where `collectibleID > 0`, causing items without collectible tracking to be skipped entirely
+- **Solution**: Added handling for items without collectible data to treat them as available (not grayed out)
+- **Implementation**:
+  - Added `else` clause to handle items with `collectibleID = 0`
+  - Items without collectible data are now treated as available: `unavailable = ""`
+  - This ensures all exotic items are displayed, even if they don't have collection tracking
+  - Applied to both exotic weapons and exotic armor sections in `generatePlayerHTML`
+- **Deployment**: Sunday, August 3, 2025 1:16:16 PM (XAMPP), 1:16:19 PM (Release)

 ### ✅ RESOLVED: Catalyst Progression Border Refinement - Exact 1px Border with Bright Yellow Fill
 - **Border Application Refinement**: Removed armor progress borders and refined weapon borders based on user feedback